utsavagrawal13/course_project/Codebook.md

 ================================================
 The script run_analysis.R performs the 5 steps described in the course project's definition.

-1) First,we combine create training and test dataset.
-2) Only those columns with the mean and standard deviation measures are taken from the whole dataset.
-After extracting these columns, they are given the correct names, taken from
+1) First we import features.txt and take only those columns with the mean and standard deviation these are stored in "featuresrequired".
+After extracting these columns, they are given the correct and descriptive names stored in "featuresrequired.names"

-   features.txt.
+2) Than create and  training ("training_combined_data") and test("test_combined_data") dataset.
+Than we combine these two dataset in "complete_data".

 3) As activity data is addressed with values 1:6, we take the activity names and IDs from activity_labels.txt and they are substituted in the dataset.

 4) Finally, we generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
-The output file is called
-   averages_data.txt, and uploaded to this repository.
+The output file is called  tidy.txt, and uploaded to this repository.

-The tidy.txt columns reports out average of the selected feature
+The tidy.txt columns reports out average of the selected feature:

 timeBodyAccelerometerMeanX,
 timeBodyAccelerometerMeanY,